Health and Safety

 Provincial and federal regulators are in place to ensure the safe and environmentally responsible development of Canada’s oil and natural gas resources over their entire life cycle.
 Comprehensive regulations and requirements are designed to maximize safety during exploration and production of oil and natural gas.
 Regulators play a key role in assuring safety.

 The oil and natural gas industry is advancing a safety culture based on a strong foundation of operational and corporate leadership and continuous improvement.
-Many companies conduct Safety Stand Downs and company executives and senior managers regularly visit frontline workers at facilities to talk about safety issues.
+Many companies conduct a Safety Reconnect and company executives and senior managers regularly visit frontline workers at facilities to talk about safety issues.

 Hazard Identification and Risk Assessment Programs